Test Results and Xrays

 In keeping with Accreditation guidelines, privacy legislation and best practice requirements your blood test or X-ray will require a follow up consultation with your GP.
 This follow-up consultation will generally be bulk billed if no other unrelated matters are raised.

-We cannot routinely give out results over the telephone.
-However, you may register yourself with our new service “Manage My Health” and have your results e-mailed to you securely.
+Receptionists and even nurses cannot routinely give out results over the telephone.
+However, we are trialling a new service and you may register yourself with “Manage My Health” and have your results e-mailed to you securely.
 Of course, you should still see the doctor so you understand the significance of any abnormal results.
 We may text you a reminder so please ensure your mobile phone details and email address are registered with us.

 It is preferable not to give any test results over the telephone due to patient confidentiality and the inability to properly communicate the significance of the results.
 Some results by law cannot be given out except face-to-face.
 Our staff are not medically trained and don’t know your condition.